Vitalikys/restaurant/README.md

     0 - 'employee' - no access to create users, create order 1 - 'restaurant' (superuser) - create employee, create menu

+we can't create admin(restaurant) from API, we should use createsuperuser:

 how to get Token Obtain Pair:
 Go to link, enter your name/passsword: http://127.0.0.1:3000/api/v1/token/